henryjuho/drosophila_indels/README.md

 ### Post VQSR filters

-Variants more than twice and half the mean coverage, longer than 50bp, multiallelic or located in repeat regions were then removed from the post VQSR (95% cutoff) data.
+Variants more than twice and half the mean coverage, longer than 50bp or multiallelic were then removed from the post VQSR (95% cutoff) data, additionally variants located in repeat regions were marked.

 ```
 $ cd /fastdata/bop15hjb/drosophila_data/dmel/vqsr/